rust-lang/rfcs/text/0000-format-args-implicit-identifiers.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-If this proposal were accepted, the following (currently invalid) macro invocation:
+If this proposal were captured, the following (currently invalid) macro invocation:

     format_args!("hello {person}")